 Enter this command, where mydir is the directory you want to create:

-- The latest release of the core software will be downloaded to the mydir/web sub-directory; you’ll also get some extra tools such as Drush and Drupal Console in the mydir/vendor directory.
+- The latest release of the core software will be downloaded to the mydir/web sub-directory.

-Follow these steps if you have already downloaded the core software, and you want to use Composer to add a contributed module or theme with its dependencies.
+Follow these steps if you are already using Composer to manage the core software, and you want to use Composer to add a contributed module or theme with its dependencies.

 - Each time you want to add a contributed module or theme, determine the project’s short name.
 This is the last part of the URL of the project page; for example, the Geofield module, at https://www.drupal.org/project/geofield, has short name